 5. Absence of Criminality & Clean Travel History

 Lastly, you must have no history of criminality or prior incidents of breaching the immigration laws of Canada or any other country.
 Having a criminal record from any country will likely reduce your chances of success in an immigration application.
 Canadian authorities may find you to be inadmissible to Canada depending on the seriousness of your criminal record.
+The absence of criminal history is imperative if you wish to succeed in any of the available options for start-up immigration to Canada.

 How Sobirovs Can Help You to Obtain Entrepreneur’s Visa